AllenMaxi/React-Ecommerce/README.md

 ## Purpose

-- Final Project for the React course at CoderHouse.
-Ecommerce based on a diet with products for vegans and celiacs.
+- CoderHouse React Course Final Project.
+Ecommerce based on a Healthy Store with products for vegans and celiacs.

 ## Code Process